rbuchberger/jekyll_picture_tag/readme.md

 Optionally specify a picture [preset](#presets) to use, or leave blank for the `default` preset.

-#### path/to/img.jpg
+#### img.jpg

 The base image that will be resized for your picture sources.
-Can be a jpeg, png, or gif.
+Can be a jpeg, png, webp, or gif.

-#### source_key: path/to/alt/img.jpg
+#### media_query_preset: alt.jpg

-Optionally specify an alternate base image for a specific picture source.
+Optionally specify alternate base images for given media queries (specified in _data/picture.yml).
 This is one of of picture's strongest features, often reffered to as the [art direction use case](http://usecases.responsiveimages.org/#art-direction).

-#### attribute="value"
+#### attributes

 Optionally specify any number of HTML attributes.
 These will be merged with any [attributes you've set in a preset](#attr).
 An attribute set in a tag will override the same attribute set in a preset.